realzza/web-project-design/schedule.md

 ### October 7, 2021

-JavaScript IIb: JQuery / JQuery UI to simplify DOM interaction
+JavaScript IIb: Client-Side Libraries

 - In Class
-  - Report back: JavaScript Libraries
-  - Intro to JQuery for DOM
+  - Library Exploration: JQuery for DOM, Leaflet.js, more library examples
 - Homework
-  - JQuery Exercise
+  - Exercise: implement a .js library in a page - existing or new (due Tuesday, Oct.
+12)
+  - .JS libraries to explore:

 ---